BrianSmart/SegregationFilteringSunflower/README.md

 ## **Contents**

+### **6populations_GATK4.1.8_MergeGVCFs_thenSplit_Beagle_biallelicSNPs.pbs**
+This PBS batch script automates a variant processing pipeline on an HPC cluster for six specific sunflower populations, designed for the PBS/Torque scheduler.
+It assumes initial per-sample variant calling (GVCF generation) has been completed.
+The script orchestrates several key steps using specific software versions:
+* **GVCF Merging:** Utilizes GATK (v4.1.8.1) `GenomicsDBImport` and `GenotypeGVCFs` to combine individual sample GVCFs based on a sample map (`6populations.sample_map`) across defined genomic intervals (`.fa.bed` file). *(Note: These steps are commented out in the provided script, potentially run separately or prior)*.
+* **VCF Splitting:** Uses `bcftools` to split the merged VCF file into separate files for each of the six populations based on predefined sample lists (`*_sampleNames.txt`).
+* **Imputation:** Employs BEAGLE (v5.4, build `beagle.01Mar24.d36.jar`) to impute missing genotypes within each population's VCF.
+* **Filtering:** Filters the imputed VCFs using `bcftools` to retain only high-quality, biallelic SNPs, excluding indels.
+The script includes resource requests (`#PBS` directives), module loading, error handling, logging, and checkpointing for robust execution in the specified cluster environment.
+The final output is an imputed, biallelic SNP VCF file for each population, ready for downstream analyses like QTL mapping or population genetics studies.

 ### **CandidateGeneGetter.sh**
 This shell script extracts candidate genes from a GFF annotation file (`HAN412_Eugene_curated_v1_1.gff3`) based on genomic regions specified in the `Windows` file.
 For each region (defined by chromosome, start position, and end position), it identifies all genes falling entirely within that window, counts them, and outputs the region information along with a comma-separated list of gene IDs to `AshleyCandidateGenes.txt`.